 Observation: 80-90% of the module components and costs will be the same for a NB-CIoT solution and a NB-LTE solution.

-The Stack NRE amortization is expected to be lower for NB-LTE only because the amortization can be share with the R13 LTE-MTC modules (more details on this are given below).
+The Stack NRE amortization is expected to be lower for NB-LTE only because the amortization can be share with the R13 LTE-MTC modules (more details on this are given below), assuming the LTE(-MTC) stack is also used by the NB-LTE device manufacturer

 The complexity analysis for the digital silicon (i.e. mm^2 of silicon) component is a very detailed process and is highly influenced by proprietary and confidential design decisions and detailed normative specifications which are not yet available, thus even the most detailed analysis will always have a significant level of uncertainty.
 Luckily this component doesn’t account for a large portion of the total cost of the module.
 That being said, this document does attempt to make such an analysis in section 3.